asszem/AndrasCommander/README.md

 - [ ] Trigger search mode in s specific search type with a VIM like binding (/ or ?)

 ### Version 2.x - QoL improvements
+- [x] Matched file names are highlighted during typing of search term
+- [x] Platform independence (Linux / Windows)
 - [ ] Display line numbers for files
 - [ ] VIM like: jump to line with #linenumber"g"
-- [x] Matched file names are highlighted during typing of search term
 - [ ] VIM like: "gf" - going forward (and not goto file!) in history
 - [ ] Remap Home, End, PageUp, PageDown
 - [ ] Toggle keybindings list